AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/syncing-fields-for-crm-integration.md

 ---
 title: Syncing Fields for the Native CRM Connectors
 description: Learn how to streamline your initial CRM integration by strategically selecting the essential CRM fields for Marketo Engage to use.
-Use our field mapping worksheet to map the necessary fields accurately for a smooth CRM sync that helps sales and marketing teams stay aligned.
+Conduct the Data Dictionary exercise to identify the fields you need for a smooth CRM sync that helps sales and marketing teams stay aligned.
 role: Admin
 level: Beginner
 doc-type: Article